defcronyke/gitcid/README.md

 - Quickly commit, push, or clone `git` repos, and add `gitcid` tools inside them.
 - The `gitcid` tools live inside each local or remote `git` repo, you can add them to any of your existing repos with one command.
 - When you add `gitcid` to your repo, it gains built-in `CI/CD` features with a bit of help from `docker-compose` (work-in-progress).
-- Specify your `CI/CD pipelines` in a `yaml` format that might be comfortable to you if you've used other `CI/CD` systems before.
+- Specify your `CI/CD pipelines` in a `yaml` format that might be comfortable for you if you've used other `CI/CD` systems before.
 - Quickly deploy [`dedicated git servers`](#install-a-dedicated-git-server) to `ssh` remote locations using one command.
 It's recommended to install them on some dedicated devices on your LAN such as `Raspberry Pi` running `Raspberry Pi OS (aarch64 or armhf)`.
 Regular `Debian (amd64)` targets are also supported.
 Perhaps it works on some `Debian-derived` distros as well, but that hasn't been tested.
 - Plug in some removable disks to your `git server` and it will find and share any `git repos` it finds to the rest of your LAN.
 - Browse your plugged-in `git repos` with the familiar `GitWeb` UI.